andreas-zimmerer/research-paper-graph/doc/vision/vision.md

 We therefore need an instrument that assigns families of research work to their research topic and their field of research.

 When our government discusses a problem, it often involves external professors and asks them for advice.
-Our governments could choose these experts more safely if they were able to visualize all the experts on a particular topic.
-When a university calls a professor to a chair, their selection can be supported by a tool that visualizes all their candidates.
+We want to make sure that our government has the best information in order to decide which experts to invite concerning a special topic by seeing how central the professor's papers are within the field of interest.
+The same holds for universities calling a professor to a chair.
+Our graph provides multiple additional information which can support their decision making.
+It also helps to easily identify members of the appointment commission, which have been publishing with a candidate and which are therefore biased.

 ## Goal
-The Research Paper Analyser will examine related research papers in such a way that it firstly presents groups of papers that build on each other, secondly research areas with their respective papers, and thirdly groups of communicating researchers.
+The Research Paper Analyser will examine related research papers in such a way that it firstly presents groups of papers that build on each other, secondly research areas with their respective papers, and thirdly groups of communicating researchers:

 ### Paper Families
 Given is a Paper B and we are interested in its related papers.